jcyalung/stedcskidsclub/README.md

 1. To run the command script, double click on the file `start.command`.
 A terminal prompt should pop-up.
    - If an error pops up that says you do not have access priveleges, navigate to the `stedcskidsclub` directory from terminal and run the command `chmod -x start.command`.
 Once run, you can successfully execute the file.
 2. First, navigate to the directory of the program in the terminal.
-Then, navigate to the api folder and run `python server.py`. <br> In a second terminal, navigate to the folder `~stedcs` then run the command `npm start`.
+Then, navigate to the api folder and run `python server.py`. <br> In a second terminal, navigate to the folder `~/stedcs` then run the command `npm start`.
    - If ran correctly, this should appear in the terminal/command prompt: <br>
 ![Alt text](images/image2.png)
 <br> Now that both the frontend and the backend are functioning, we can start using the program.